 Ubiquitous computing, or the age of calm technology, where technology recedes into the background of our lives, it is named the third wave in computing.

-Pervasive computing is an idea that almost any device, from clothing to tools to appliances to cars to homes to the human body to your coffee mug, can be imbedded with chips to connect the device to an infinite network of other devices.
+Pervasive computing is an idea that almost any device, from clothing to tools to appliances to cars to homes to the human body, can be imbedded with chips to connect the device to an infinite network of other devices.
 The goal of pervasive computing is to create an environment where the connectivity of devices is embedded in such a way that the connectivity is unobtrusive and always available.

 The research of this project was mostly facilitated by secondary research, going through research papers to understand the attributes of ubicomp as well as current trends in weather forecasting.